chadland/chadland.github.io/temp.md

 The rational behind this is that it helps to make the representation become approximately invariant to small translations of the input.
 Invariance to translation means that if we translate the input by a small amount, the values of most of the pooled outputs do not change.

-The three steps mentioned are usually repeated sequentially to capture more high-level features, until the last step which is predcting some task (e.g. if you have a dog, cat or a human in an image).
+The three steps mentioned are usually repeated sequentially to capture more high-level features, until the last step which is predicting some task and essentially minmizing a loss function (softmax crossentropy) (e.g. if you have a dog, cat or a human in an image).

 ###CNNs in NLP